-Borrowing from the fable, Tortoise & Hare is a race for the slow and the fast—victory lies in finishing.
-Our closest trail race to Ithaca, this is a good introduction to both trail running and local trails, while Buttermilk Falls provides a spectacular backdrop.
-The 10K+ (6.7-mile) course covers beautiful, varied terrain, including the easy Larch Meadow Trail, the semi-technical Bear Trail, and the rolling Treman Lake Trail.
+Borrowing from the fable, Tortoise & Hare is a race for all paces—victory lies in finishing.
+Our closest trail race to Ithaca is a good introduction to both trail running and local trails, while Buttermilk Falls provides a spectacular backdrop.
+It’s a great way to cap off your holiday weekend!
+The 10K+ (roughly 6.5-mile) course covers beautiful, varied terrain, including the easy Larch Meadow Trail, the semi-technical Bear Trail, and the rolling Treman Lake Trail.
 There is one long, steep hill that climbs about 450 feet in under a mile, lending another interpretation to the race name—up slow, down fast.

 This race is dedicated to the memory of its founder, Rich Lawrence, who died in a canoeing accident in 1998.
 Special thanks to Rich’s close friend Cynthia Lange for her continued support and help at this race.